jcranston/coding-challenges/ai_context/new_problem.md

    - Use `scripts/add_challenge.sh <problem_name>` to generate the initial directory and files for the new problem.
 2. **Update `solution.py`:**
    - Add both a user solution and a canonical solution.
-   - Use descriptive function names and include docstrings.
+   - Use descriptive function names and include docstrings for all methods.
    - Use snake_case for all function arguments and variable names.
 3. **Update `test_solution.py`:**
+   - Always write out the full test file upon problem creation.
+   - Use `pytest.mark.parametrize` to define multiple test cases.
-   - Ensure both user and canonical solutions are tested.
+   - Ensure both user and canonical solutions are tested in all cases.
-   - Each test case should be in its own method.
    - Import from `.solution` (e.g., `from .solution import ...`).
+   - Do not ask the user if you should write out the test file—this is always required.
 4. **Update `README.md`:**
    - Use the following sections:
      - Problem